apache/trafficserver/doc/developer-guide/core-architecture/hostdb.en.rst

    provides a noticeable simplification of the code.

 *  Single and multiple address results are treated identically - a singleton is simply a multiple of size 1.
-This yeilds a major simplification of the implementation.
+This yields a major simplification of the implementation.

 *  Connections are throttled to dead upstreams, allowing only a single connection attempt per fail window timing until a connection succeeds.